MUnique/OpenMU/docs/Bots.md

 — a bot hunting with other bots leaves them for the inviter, and breaks that bot party up if it was leading it, so a player never has to guess which bot happens to be free.
-In a party the bot follows its leader and defers a due reset, leaving only on the engine's own terms: when the party disbands, when it is kicked, or when the leader enters a map it may not access.
+In a party the bot follows its leader and defers a due reset, leaving only on the engine's own terms: when the party disbands, when it is kicked, when the leader enters a map it may not access, or before the bot's own logout (the presence rotation or a fault restart stops it).

 A bot fights back when a player attacks it, but only as far as the game's own PvP rules allow: inside the active self-defense window, or against a player